WELCOME TO SCOTLAND.

 GENERAL CAMPING

 For those choosing to camp with us, each member of your party will need a camping pass in order to access the campsite.
-You can purchase your camping pass HERE.
+You can purchase your camping pass via your RR account and will receive a wristband with your bib number.
+Wear this throughout the duration of the event to access the campsite.

 The campsite is TENTS ONLY.
 Please do not turn up in your campervan, motorhome, caravan or tentbox as you will be turned away.